 Jason C. Ojeda, MD, FACP - Assistant Professor of Medicine

 Jason C. Ojeda, MD, FACP graduated from medical school at the University of Pennsylvania in 2009.
-He is currently an assistant professor of medicine at Thomas Jefferson University in the division of general internal medicine.
+He is currently an assistant professor of medicine at at Sidney Kimmel Medical College at Thomas Jefferson University in the division of general internal medicine.
 He has been practicing outpatient internal medicine at Jefferson since 2013 after completing his residency and chief residency at Brigham and Women’s Hospital.
 He currently serves as the director of the primary care residency at Thomas Jefferson University and an associate program director for the categorical residency.

 Brooke Worster, MD - Assistant Professor of Medicine

 Brooke Worster, MD completed her internal medicine and chief residency at Temple University and her pain and palliative care fellowship at Massachusetts General Hospital and Dana Farber Cancer center.
-She is an assistant professor of medicine in the Jefferson Family and Community Medicine department and practices full time palliative care as the Medical Director of the Neu Center for Supportive Medicine and Cancer Survivorship and the director of outpatient Palliative Care.
+She is an assistant professor of medicine in the Jefferson Family and Community Medicine department at Sidney Kimmel Medical College at Thomas Jefferson University and she practices full time palliative care as the Medical Director of the Neu Center for Supportive Medicine and Cancer Survivorship and the director of outpatient Palliative Care.
 She is active teaching faculty for the medical students, residents and fellows.
 Her research interests, for which she has earned grant support involve pain management in cancer patients as well as the effects of medical cannabis on quality of life and provider perceptions and knowledge around medical cannabis.